-JASS is a holistic accredited learning programme for children and young people aged 5-13 years.
-It develops interpersonal skills: communication, problem solving and teamwork: and builds the self-confidence and sense of well-being to engage in formal education.
+Junior Award Scheme for Schools (JASS) is a holistic accredited learning programme for children and young people aged 5-13 years.
+It develops interpersonal skills (communication, problem solving and teamwork) and builds the self-confidence and sense of well-being to engage in formal education.

 An inclusive award that acknowledges wider achievement as well as a providing a starting point for vocational learning.

 JASS is growing at a pace with customers around the world.